ashleve/lightning-hydra-template/README.md

 <br>

-## Editing Accessing Datamodule Attributes In Model
+## Accessing Datamodule Attributes In Model

 The simplest way is to pass datamodule attribute directly to model on initialization: